tranhuudang/diccon_dictionary/README.md

 ---

 ### Feedback and Suggestions 💬
 We value your feedback and suggestions!
 If you have any ideas, comments, or issues, please feel free to reach out.
-Your input helps us improve Diccon Dictionary and make it better for everyone.
+Your input helps us improve Terrace Fields and make it better for everyone.

 ---